Capacity requirements planning (CRP) is the function of establishing, measuring, and adjusting limits or levels of capacity.

 It determines the capability of the production goal of the company.
-Through this process, the company can find out how many products that can make and how much ability it has to meet the objectives of production.
+Through this process, the company can find out how many products it can make and how much ability it has to meet production objectives.

 What are the inputs required for Capacity Requirement Planning?

 The inputs required for capacity requirement planning are capacities of each work center, open shop order, lead times, routings, and planned order releases.

 You can get all the above data by referring work center file, open order file, material requirement plan, and routing file.

 It is an essential aspect of the company.
 A company develops its capacity requirement plan based on some factors.